mrivasperez/divergent/README.md

 -   Created functionality to validate transactions
 -   Improved hash function to recognize objects with new properties as changes in incoming data
 -   Tested to prevent vulnerabilities

+#### The Transaction Pool
+- Created core transaction pool
+- Transactions are broadcasted when they are added to the pool
+- The transaction pool is synced when new peers are connected